Best Overall VPN

 FYI: In the countless hours we’ve spent working with VPNs, Express might have the tightest security protocol we’ve ever seen.
 For more information on what all this means as well as an in-depth look at how the service performs on a day-to-day basis, be sure to read our in-depth review of ExpressVPN.

 Now that isn’t to say ExpressVPN is beyond reproach.
 At $12.95 per month, they’re a little bit pricey, but if you sign up for a yearly subscription that cost drops to around $8 per month — more on that in our guide to ExpressVPNs costs and plans.
-They’re also a bit lacking when it comes to bonus features and frills — for instance, there are no optimized servers for P2P file sharing or for streaming.
+Also, it’s worth noting that Express is currently offering a deal where if you sign up for a year, you’ll get 3 months free.
+That averages out to only $6.67 per month!
+And keep in mind that all of their plans have a 30-day, money-back guarantee.
+If you’re not happy with the service, you’ll get a full refund — no questions asked.

 That said though, we always keep coming back to just how easy to use and secure the service is.
 Express VPNs pros certainly outweigh the cons — so much so that they’ve earned the number one spot on our list of this year’s Top 10 VPNs.